 Is it any good?

-Though readers may have to suspend disbelief when the Bliss parents casually leave 12-year-old Rose in charge of their magical bakery for a week, it serves the purpose of the story and allows Rose to find her way.
+Though readers may have to suspend disbelief when 12-year-old Rose’s parents casually leave her in charge of their magical bakery, it serves the purpose of the story and allows Rose to find her way.
 Rose is likable, but her initial lack of gumption can be frustrating, especially when she lets her brothers run the show just to gain a little attention from them.
 However, her feelings of being left out and overlooked are real and relatable, and her heart is in the right place.
 Goofy humor carries the story when the already quirky town residents fall under the power of such delicacies as the Cookies of Truth or Turn-Around-Inside-Out-Upside-Down Cake and helps to overshadow the fact that Rose's brothers and other secondary characters are somewhat flatly drawn.
 Readers looking for a fun, light read will enjoy the silly, over-the-top humor.
 The last chapter indicates a sequel may follow.

 Families can talk about...

 Families can talk how hard it is for Rose to resist looking at the Bliss Cookery Booke even though she was told not to.
 If you were put in the same situation, do you think you would you have been able to stop yourself from looking?

 Who would you like to give Cookies of Truth to?
 What do you think they'd say?
 What other recipes would you like to see in a magical cookbook?